 A cataract usually cannot be viewed from outside of the eye and must be diagnosed during an eye examination.
 A variety of methods are used to determine the type, size and location of the cataract.
 The instruments used in this diagnostic process are used to illuminate and magnify the structures of the eye.

 If diagnosed, a cataract cannot simply be cleared by medication, eye drops or a change in diet.
 The only way to restore clear vision is to have the cloudy cataract lens surgically removed, while a replacement lens must be used to see clearly.
-This artificial lens can be in the form of cataract glasses, contact lenses, or an intraocular lens implant (IOL).
+This artificial lens will be in the form of an intraocular lens implant (IOL).

 A premium IOL or LifeStyle Lens is the GOLD STANDARD in lens replacement today.
 It allows the patient the ability to experience excellent near, intermediate and distance vision.